mwakalingajohn/Larasettings/README.md

 ## Setting Bags

-Laraconfig uses one single bag called `default`.
+LaraSettings uses one single bag called `default`.
 If you have declared in the manifest [different sets of bags](#bag), you can make a model to use only a particular set of bags with the `filterBags()` method, that should return the bag name (or names).

 ```php
 // app/Models/User.php